Dennis Sindrey: Recordings

-,

 Sindrey also had 3 LPs of calypsos released in his own name in Jamaica.
 His single release "Take Ya Meat Out Me Rice" was a local hit.

 Whilst in Jamaica, Sindrey also ran a "jingle shop business", making TV and radio commercials for Caribbean and international advertising agencies.

-Personal life and honours
+Later life and death

 Sindrey married Cherry Wong, a Jamaican of Chinese extraction, in 1965.
-The Sindreys had a son and a daughter both born in Jamaica.
+The Sindreys had a son and a daughter, both born in Jamaica.

-Sindrey emigrated to the United States in 1968, where he worked as a solo musician using computerized backgrounds in country clubs around South Florida and on charter yachts.
+Sindrey emigrated to the United States in 1968, where he worked as a solo musician using computerised backgrounds in country clubs around South Florida and on charter yachts.

 In 2002, Sindrey was invited to play guitar in the backing band at the two-night "The Legends of Ska" at the Palaise Royale Ballroom in Toronto, Canada from which the documentary film, The Legends of Ska was produced.

 Sindrey returned to Melbourne in 2008 for a reunion of The Caribs at The Corner Hotel.

+Sindrey later resided in Boca Raton, Florida.
+He died on in Florida on 25 April 2024, at the age of 88.

+Honours

 In 2012, Sindrey, Stoddart, Morris and Goodall were honoured for their contribution to pre-reggae Jamaican music at the annual Tribute To The Greats event in Kingston, Jamaica.

-Dennis Sindrey is now retired and resides in Boca Raton, Florida.